-One of the five specific wine regions in the Austrian state or generic wine-growing region Burgenland, In 2016, a restructuring took place, with some changes in terms and territorial boundaries.
-Of these, however, Mittelburgenland was not affected; Name and borders remained the same.
+One of the five specific ones wine regions in the Austrian state or generic wine-growing region Burgenland, In 2016 there was a restructuring with some changes in the names and area boundaries.
+Central Burgenland was not affected by this; Name and boundaries remained the same.

-Already the Celts and Romans operated viticulture here.
-According to a legend, the Frankish emperor also visited Charlemagne (742-814) this area.
-From the Burgundy coming Cistercian monks brought in the Middle Ages the grape varieties Blaufränkisch and Pinot Gris (Pinot Gris) and cultivated the viticulture.
-The hilly, wooded area covers the entire central part of the state between Lower Austria in the west and Hungary in the East.
-Well-known viticulture communities are German Kreutz, Frankenau, Croatian Geresdorf, Kleinwarasdorf, Horitschon, Lackenbach, Lutzmannsburg, Neckenmarkt, Nikitsch, Ritzing, Unterfrauenhaid and Unterpetersdorf.
-Well-known vineyards (layers) are Dürrau.
+Already that Celts and Romans cultivated wine here.
+According to legend, the Franconian emperor also visited Charlemagne (742-814) this area.
+From the Burgundy coming Cistercian monks brought the Blaufränkisch and Pinot Gris (Pinot Gris) grapes with them in the Middle Ages and cultivated viticulture.
+The hilly, forested area covers the entire central part of the state between Lower Austria in the west and Hungary in the East.
+Well-known winegrowing communities are German Kreutz, Frankenau, Croatian Geresdorf, Kleinwarasdorf, Horitschon, Lackenbach, Lutzmannsburg, Neckenmarkt, Nikitsch, Ritzing, Unterfrauenhaid and Unterpetersdorf.
+Known vineyards are Dürrau.
 Gfanger.
 Hochäcker.
 Hochberg.
 Kart and Kirchholz,

-The three hills Ödenburger Gebirge in the north, Bucklige Welt in the west and Günser Bergland in the south protect against cold winds.
-Warm, Pannonian climatic influences flow in from the east, and the nearby Lake Neusiedl has a climate-regulating effect.
-The prevailing ones soil types are sand, clay and partly gravel formations with good water storage, It is worth noting that in the course of a variety study at the Federal Office of Viticulture in Eisenstadt it was established that the origin Mittelburgenland analytically can be determined.
+The three ridges of Ödenburg Mountains in the north, Bucklige Welt in the west and Günser Bergland in the south protect against cold winds.
+Warm, Pannonian climate influences flow in from the east and the nearby Lake Neusiedl has a climate-regulating effect.
+The predominant soil types are sand, clay and sometimes also gravel formations with good water storage, It is worth mentioning that in the course of a variety study at the Federal Office of Viticulture in Eisenstadt it was determined that the origin is Mittelburgenland analytically can be determined.
 This is due to wine ingredients, especially mineral and flavorings, clearly possible.
-Striking was the very high content of the health promoting phenolic compound resveratrol,
+What was striking was the very high content of the health promoting phenolic compound resveratrol,

-Mittelburgenland is the Austrian red wine growing region.
-It dominates with more than half of Blaufränkisch, therefore it is also called "Blaufränkischland".
-In 2017, the vineyards covered 2,104 hectares of vineyards.
+Mittelburgenland is the Austrian red wine region.
+It dominates with more than half of the Blaufränkisch, which is why it is also known as "Blaufränkischland".
+In 2017 the vineyards covered 2,104 hectares of vineyards.
 Compared to 2009 with 2,118 hectares, this was almost identical.
-The proportion of red wines is 92.4% and the proportion of white wines 7.6%.
+The proportion of red wine varieties is 92.4% and the proportion of white wine varieties is 7.6%.

 | Grape variety - Austrian |